trywilco/wilco-docs/docs/building-your-quest/repository.md

 4. Using a codebase that is not related to Anythink.

 ## Using frameworks specific files
-Users in Wilco select their frontend and backend frameworks/languages.
-It is common to create a start repository that allows playing a quest with several frameworks.
+Wilco users select their frontend and backend frameworks/languages.
+It is common to create a start repository that allows playing a quest using several frameworks.
 This is also the case in the Anythink Market repository.

 Frameworks specific files are placed in `.framework` directory in the following structure:
 ```